Aïcirits-Camou-Suhast

-Aïcirits-Camou-Suhast (/fr/; Aiziritze-Gamue-Zohazti) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region in southwestern France.
+Aïcirits-Camou-Suhast (/fr/; Acíritis-Camu-Susast; Aiziritze-Gamue-Zohazti) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region in southwestern France.

 The people of the commune are known as Aiziriztar.

 Geography

 Location

 The commune is part of the Mixe country in the French Basque Country of Lower Navarre.
 It is located immediately north of Saint-Palais.
 Highway D29 runs north from Saint-Palais through the entire commune from south to north and passing through the town.
 The D529 Highway runs east from the commune to its junction with Highway D134.
 Highway D933 enters the commune in the southeast and runs north along the eastern side of the commune to exit in the north.

 Hydrography

 The commune is located in the Drainage basin of the Adour and is watered by the Bidouze, a tributary of the Adour, and it has its tributaries: the Joyeuse and the Eyherachar and Recalde streams.